LegendMind1/Hostinger-VPS-Guide-on-Ubuntu/Installing phpmyadmin in VPS.md

 # **How to Install phpmyadmin with Apache Web Server**

 **Install phpMyAdmin and Other Plugins**
-Note: You should be logged in as User in VPS and not in MySql
+You should be logged in as User in VPS and not in MySql
 ```console
 apt update
 apt upgrade